elmazzun/local-kind-cluster/README.md

   - `NGINX=true` will install nginx (as IngressController).

   - `DASHBOARD=true` will install Skooner dashboard.
-An access token associated with the skooner-sa ServiceAccount is created after the first dashboard startup: such token is printed in `dashbooard-token.yaml` in project root directory, just copy and paste its `.status.token` value into the dashboard login page located from `http://localhost:9080` on.
+An access token is created and printed in `*.token` file (located in root directory) for each cluster: copy and paste its content into the dashboard login page located from `http://localhost:9080` on.
-This is not optimal and I could integrate OIDC with the dashboard instead of generating an access token every time I want to login to the dashboard.
+*This is not optimal and I could integrate OIDC with the dashboard instead of generating an access token every time I want to login to the dashboard.*

   - `OPERATOR_SDK=true` will install Operator SDK (TODO).